Knaworth History, Family Crest & Coats of Arms

 Another 29 words (2 lines of text) are included under the topic Early Knaworth Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Knaworth family to the New World and Oceana
+Migration of the Knaworth family

 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Knaworth or a variant listed above: Tristrum and Ann Nosworthy, who arrived in Virginia in 1639; Joan Nosworthy, who came to Virginia in 1664; Edw.
 Nosworthy, who was on record in Virginia in 1666.